 Monumental tombs have been identified as particularly promising signifiers of individual wealth (Berlin 2002; Peleg-Barkat 2012; Raviv 2013).
 One such burial that adds to our understanding of the rural elite is the pyramidal tomb marker at Horvat Midras, Israel, whose remains were recently fully excavated.
-In this paper, after a detailed review of the finds, we will argue that the monument’s architectural style, location, and other attributes reflect a growing trend during the early Roman era for constructing “display tombs” – funerary architecture designed to achieve maximum visibility and project the status of the individual or family who financed their construction.
-The construction of a display tomb is the result of a series of choices, including the selection of the monument’s shape and size, its placement on top of a hill or within view from a road, and a number of other decisions intended to enhance its distinctiveness and visibility.
-Following a detailed description of the results of the excavations of the pyramid, we will argue its construction reflects an interest to establish socio-economic distinction by one of the newly minted elites who rose in affluence from their connections with the Herodian dynasty, which established and consolidated their power in the late first century BCE through the early first century CE.
-The elite’s status was meant to be projected and absorbed by the individuals living and working in the village below, as well as from other villages in the surrounding area, given its high visibility.
-As we will show, the pyramidal funerary monument at Horvat Midras helps us better understand how inhabitants in this region participated in trends common to funerary architecture of the early Roman East, while also reflecting the influence of local Jewish customs from the preceding late Hellenistic age (i.e., the Hasmonean period).
+In this paper, after a detailed review of the finds, we argue that the monument’s architectural style, location, and other attributes reflect a growing trend during the early Roman era for constructing “display tombs”—funerary architecture designed to achieve maximum visibility and project the status of the individual or family who financed the construction.
+Constructing a display tomb is a process that consists of series of choices, including the selection of the monument’s shape and size, its placement on top of a hill or in view of a road, and a number of other decisions intended to enhance its distinctiveness and visibility.
+Following a detailed description of the excavation results, we argue that the pyramid’s construction reflects an interest in establishing socio-economic distinction by a member of the newly minted elite whose wealth had increased due to their connections with the Herodian dynasty, and who had established and consolidated their power from the late first century BCE through the early first century CE.
+Elite status was projected onto and absorbed by individuals living and working in the village below the pyramidal monument, as well as other villages in the surrounding area, given its high visibility.
+As we will show, the pyramidal funerary monument at Horvat Midras clarifies how inhabitants in this region participated in trends common to funerary architecture of the early Roman East while simultaneously reflecting the influence of local Jewish customs from the preceding late Hellenistic age (i.e., the Hasmonean period).

 Rural Elites in the Late Second Temple Period

-Scholarship on rural elites in late Hellenistic and early Roman Judea has tended to focus on villages in the Galilee, driven often by inquiries into the background and context for the early Jesus movement (see e.g., the collection of articles in Fiensy and Strange 2015).
-Indeed, Jesus’s activities in the Galilee famously avoided cities such as Sepphoris, as he directed his attention to audiences in villages, where the Gospels indicate that his teachings included numerous references to wealth and the wealthy elite, and their impact on non-elite villagers.
-Scholarship on rural settings usually examines the literary and archaeological sources for the villages mentioned in the gospels, such as Cana and Capernaum (Jensen 2006:162–78; Keddie 2019; Luff 2019 cf. Keddie forthcoming; Reed 2000).
-In their exploration of the socio-economic structure of rural Galilee, scholars have identified a number of possible indicators of individual wealth.
-Housing, particularly large dwellings with ornate decorations (mosaics, frescos, etc.), are indicators of wealthy individuals in villages (Jensen 2006:164–78; Aviam 2011:30; Luff 2019:145–58).
-Keddie (2019:61) is right to emphasize this as evidence of individual wealth and, in turn, suggests income inequality with respect to the non-elite populations in villages.
-Public buildings and synagogues can sometimes provide material indicators of wealth (Keddie 2019, 61–62) when there is evidence that their construction was funded by individuals.
-That said, while private donation inscriptions abound in the later Roman and Byzantine era (Sorek 2010), we have relatively few for the early Roman period (i.e., pre-70 CE).
+Scholarship on rural elites in late Hellenistic and early Roman Judea has tended to focus on villages in the Galilee, and has often been driven by inquiries into the background and context of the early Jesus movement (see e.g., articles in Fiensy and Strange 2015).
+Indeed, when active in the Galilee, Jesus famously avoided cities such as Sepphoris, directing his attention instead to village audiences.
+It was in the villages that the Gospels indicate his teachings included numerous references to wealth and the wealthy elite, and their effect on non-elite villagers.
+The scholarship on rural settings usually examines literary and archaeological evidence for villages mentioned in the Gospels, such as Cana and Capernaum (Jensen 2006:162–78; Keddie 2019; Luff 2019 cf. Keddie forthcoming; Reed 2000).
+In studies of the socioeconomic structure of rural Galilee, scholars have identified several possible indicators of individual wealth.
+Housing, particularly large dwellings with ornate decorations (mosaics, frescos, etc.), can identify wealthy individuals in villages (Jensen 2006:164–78; Aviam 2011:30; Luff 2019:145–58).
+Keddie (2019:61) is right to emphasize these elements as evidence of individual wealth that suggests income inequality with respect to non-elite populations in villages.
+Public buildings and synagogues can sometimes operate as material indicators of wealth (Keddie 2019, 61–62) when evidence exists that their construction was funded by individuals.
+That said, while inscriptions detailing private donations abound in the later Roman and Byzantine eras (Sorek 2010), there are relatively few for the early Roman period (i.e., pre-70 CE).